Advertisement

 Closed

-This program assists non-elderly, disabled individuals or families with a qualifying disabled household member; applicants were required to select the 'Mainstream' preference.
+This program is for non-elderly, disabled individuals or families, requiring applicants to select the 'Mainstream' preference.
+Applications were primarily online, with accommodations for assistance.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.